airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 Some endpoints are parameterized.
 An example of such endpoint is the [Congress API’s bill by congress endpoint](https://api.congress.gov/#/bill/bill_list_by_congress).
 `GET /bill/:congress`

-These endpoints are also valid synchronous REST endpoints.
+These endpoints are also valid synchronous HTTP endpoints.

 This differs from the [Amazon Ads reports endpoint](https://advertising.amazon.com/API/docs/en-us/info/api-overview), which returns a report ID, which will be generated asynchronously by the source.
-This is not a synchronous REST API because the reports need to be downloaded separately.
+This is not a synchronous HTTP API because the reports need to be downloaded separately.

 Examples:
 - Yes: [Congress API](https://api.congress.gov/#/)